vercel/next.js/README.md

 > Once the Next.js has download the page, it'll reuse it in the next time when you navigate to that same page.

 This is a problem specially in UX wise.
 "Prefetching Pages" is one of our solutions for this problem.
-With this, we'll prefetch pages behind the scene using the support of [Service Workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).
+With this, Next.js will prefetch pages behind the scene using the support of [Service Workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).

 #### Declarative API